 Clause 1 contains definitions of expressions used in the Bill and is similar to the existing section 1 of the Act.
-However, consequential amendments are effected to some of the existing definitions whilst definitions of certain expressions, for example, "chief executive officer", "commissioner", "Deputy Chairperson", "member of staff", "Minister" and "warrant" are added.
+However, consequential amendments are effected to some of the existing definitions whilst definitions of certain expressions, for example, "chief executive officer", "Deputy Chairperson", "member", "member of staff", "Minister" and "warrant" are added.
 Although the Preamble to the Constitution refers to "fundamental human rights", section 184(1) of the Constitution, which provides for the functions of the Commission, refers to "human rights".
 It therefore appears appropriate to substitute the definition of "fundamental rights" with a definition of "human rights".
+Furthermore, the words "and relevant international and regional human rights instruments" have been added to the definition of "human rights", which broadens the ambit of the existing definition.